|< Previous Section||Home||Next Section >|

-It would be easy to think that all angle measures θ must be between 0 and 2π if going in the positive direction or between 0 and –2π if going in the negative direction.
+It is natural to think that any angle measure $\theta$ must be between 0 and $2\pi$ if going in the positive direction or between 0 and –2π if going in the negative direction.
 But arc lengths cannot be restrained to those measures.
-A race car traveling counter-clockwise on a circular track is like a point moving around a circle.
-Its distance is not limited to 2π times the track’s radius, so the arc length of the central angle that subtends it will not stay between 0 and and 2π radians.
-This is illustrated in Figure 2.4.1.

 A race car started at 4.2 radians from due north.
 During the race it moved +288 radians.
 How many radians from due north did it finish, measured in a positive direction?
 How many radians from due north did it finish, measured in a negative direction?